Danish tenor Valdemar Villadsen graduated from the soloist class at the Royal Danish Academy of Music in Copenhagen in 2012.

 Villadsen is a sought-after concert and oratorio singer, where he has particularly made a name for himself as a Bach Evangelist.
-He has appeared as the Evangelist in the St Matthew Passion and the Christmas Oratorio in Sweden, Denmark, Switzerland and Germany (including the Philharmonie Berlin).
+He has appeared in Bach’s Passions in Sweden, Denmark, United Kingdom, Iceland, Switzerland and Germany (including the Philharmonie Berlin).
 Recent concert appearances include Orff’s Carmina Burana (Stavanger Symphony Orchestra/Christian Vasquez), Monteverdi’s L’Orfeo (L’Arpeggiata/Christina Pluhar) and Bach’s Mass in B minor (Concerto Copenhagen/Lars Ulrik Mortensen).

-Villadsen has worked with conductors such as Fabio Luisi, Giancarlo Andretta, Julius Rudel, Christian Vásquez, Alessandro Amoretti, Christina Pluhar, Lars Ulrik Mortensen, Paul Hillier, Václav Luks, Andrew Lawrence-King, Carlos Mena, Javier Illan, Benjamin Bayl, Sirrka-Liisa Kaakinen-Pilch, David Riddell, Mark Tatlow, Christian Kluxen, Matthew Toogood, Peter Spissky and Zsolt Hamar, and with opera directors such as Vasily Barkhatov, Sir David McVicar, Elisabeth Linton and Lucinda Childs.
+Villadsen has worked with conductors such as Giancarlo Andretta, Julius Rudel, Christian Vásquez, Alessandro Amoretti, Christina Pluhar, Lars Ulrik Mortensen, Paul Hillier, Václav Luks, Andrew Lawrence-King, Carlos Mena, Javier Illan, Benjamin Bayl, Sirrka-Liisa Kaakinen-Pilch, David Riddell, Mark Tatlow, Christian Kluxen, Matthew Toogood, Peter Spissky and Zsolt Hamar, and with opera directors such as Vasily Barkhatov, Elisabeth Linton, Lucinda Childs and Sir David McVicar.